Nonlinear Heterogeneous Bayesian Decentralized Data Fusion: Conclusions

-The second set of simulations test the FG-DDF to message dropout scenarios, shown in Fig. \ref{fig:nonlinearSimResults}(b).
-Here we again simulate the same 5-robot, 6-target scenario, only now each robot has only $90\%$ (blue lines) or $50\%$ (yellow lines) probability of actually receiving messages.
+The second set of simulations scales the FG-DDF framework to a larger scenario and tests it for imperfect communication.
+Figure \ref{fig:nonlinearSimResults} presents robot $6$'s simulation results of the 10-robot, 12-target scenario, where each robot has $100\%$ (full lines) or $50\%$ (dotted lines) probability of actually receiving messages.
 Robots do not know whether the messages they sent are received by their neighbors.

-Note that the HS-CI fusion rule is relatively indifferent to this fact, as dependency information is not explicitly tracked.
+We can see that similar to the smaller simulation scenario, the HS-CF provides better performance for both the robot's ego position estimate and the target tracking error.
+When comparing perfect communication ($100\%$) to the $50\%$ dropout rate we can see that the HS-CI fusion rule is relatively indifferent to this fact, as dependency information is not explicitly tracked.
 On the other hand, with the HS-CF, a dropped message means that the channel filters at both robots now hold a different estimate of the `common data': the sending robot CF accounts for the data sent as common, while the other robot's CF did not receive it.
-Fig. \ref{fig:nonlinearSimResults}(b) compares the message dropout cases to a perfect communication scenario, and shows that despite the message dropout the FG-DDF performs well.
-The most significant influence is in the middle graph, showing robot 3, where we see a slight increase in the $2\sigma$ values for $90\%$ dropout, and a more significant change, however still small (about 1.5 units at $t=50s$) for the HS-CF. We can also see that as expected, in this scenario, message dropout has a larger effect when using the HS-CF fusion rule.
+Another interesting observation can be seen from the target position graph, where the HS-CI with $50\%$ communication success rate (dotted, purple) yields better RMSE and $2\sigma$ than the perfect communication case (full, red).
+This can be explained by the lower deflation constant value for the perfect communication case, shown in the right graph, which indicates a trade-off between gaining new data from a neighboring robot vs. deflation to guarantee conservative filtering \cite{dagan_conservative_2022}.